allezpilates/allezpilates.github.io/_pages/home.md

 [Book a free 30 minute zoom consultation now](https://allezpilates.as.me/free30min-consultation){: .btn .btn--primary }{: .text-center}

-> Important Notice: I Am Currently at Full Capacity!
-I appreciate your interest, but I am unable to accept new clients at the moment.
+> Important Notice: I am currently at Full Capacity!
+> I appreciate your interest, but I am unable to accept new clients at the moment.
 Please check back later for availability or send me an email to camelia@allezpilates.com for updates.
 Thank you for your understanding!